kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 	# Description:		Control dropbox service with the start-stop-daemon
 	### END INIT INFO

-	# users separated by spaces or no spaces if only 1 user
+	# Users separated by spaces (or no spaces if only 1 user)
 	DROPBOX_USERS="user1 user2"

-	# location of daemon
+	# Location of daemon
 	DAEMON=.dropbox-dist/dropbox

 	start() {